VFM-VAE: Vision Foundation Models Can Be Good Tokenizers for Latent Diffusion Models: Architectural details of VFM-VAE

-\textbf{Motivation.} We adopt the \emph{Attention Projection} module from UniTok~\citep{unitok} for its simplicity, stability, and computational efficiency.
-It provides a unified mechanism for channel compression before sampling and re-expansion during decoding, maintaining a well-structured representation distribution that remains aligned with VFM features.
+\textbf{Motivation.} We adopt the \emph{Attention Projection} module from UniTok~\cite{unitok} for its simplicity, stability, and computational efficiency.
+It provides a unified mechanism for channel compression before sampling and decompression during decoding, maintaining a well-structured representation distribution that remains aligned with VFM features.

 \textbf{Encoder-side (compression).} We extract shallow, middle, and final features from the frozen VFM.
-If their spatial sizes (and thus tokenizations) do not match the target latent configuration, we first apply a \emph{shuffle} operation to reconcile the spatial mismatch and then \emph{concatenate} the tokens. \textbf{Importantly, the concatenated tokens are passed only once through the Attention Projection} to obtain the latent representation, from which we compute distribution statistics (e.g., mean and variance) and sample the latent code.
+If their spatial sizes (and thus tokenizations) do not match the target latent configuration, we first apply \texttt{PixelShuffle}~\cite{pixelshuffle} to reconcile the spatial mismatch and then concatenate the tokens. \textbf{Importantly, the concatenated tokens are passed only once through the \emph{Attention Projection}} to obtain the latent representation, from which we compute distribution statistics (e.g., mean and variance) and sample the latent code.

-\textbf{Decoder-side (expansion).} During decoding, the same \emph{Attention Projection} is reused to expand channel dimensions and distribute the outputs to the \emph{semantic} and \emph{spatial} branches of the decoder, allowing the model to effectively recombine abundant low-level cues for high-quality reconstruction.
+\textbf{Decoder-side (decompression).} During decoding, \emph{Attention Projection} is used to expand channel dimensions and distribute the outputs to the semantic and spatial branches of the decoder, allowing the model to recombine abundant low-level cues for high-quality reconstruction.